-The episodic plot has Pastor Seth Parker (Phillips H. Lord, Counterspy Meets Scotland Yard) and his wife (Effie Palmer) helping the poor folks in a small rural town in Maine.
-The story slowly narrows its focus on the problems of a runaway kid (Frankie Darro, Wild Boys of the Road) taken in by the Parkers, and a young woman’s (Bette Davis) difficult relationship with her brutish father.
+In a small rural town in Maine, Pastor Seth Parker (Phillips H. Lord, Counterspy Meets Scotland Yard) is famous for helping the needy.
+Parker focuses mostly on the problems of a runaway kid (Frankie Darro, Wild Boys of the Road) taken in by Parker and a young woman’s (Bette Davis) difficult relationship with her brutish father.

 Reaction & Thoughts:

-Davis is the main reason to watch the movie.
-It’s her third film and while the role is not much of a challenge, she has plenty of scenes and she’s photographed well.
-Davis always spoke highly of the experience, and was happy with the result.
-It’s a typical 1930s ingénue role that she plays well.
+Bette Davis is the main reason to watch the movie.
+It’s her fourth feature-length film and while her role is not much of a challenge (it’s a typical 1930s ingénue role), Davis has plenty of scenes and she’s photographed well.
+Davis always spoke highly of the experience and was happy with the movie and her performance.

-Davis comes off better than Lord, who has obvious problems toning down his character for the camera.
+Davis comes off better than the folksy Lord, who has obvious problems toning down his character for the camera.
 Unfortunately, the movie’s failure at the box office emphasized the idea that Davis was not movie star material.
-The cast also includes Frank Albertson (It’s a Wonderful Life), Dorothy Peterson (The Woman in the Window), and Stanley Fields (Island of Lost Souls).
+The cast also includes Frank Albertson (It’s a Wonderful Life) and Stanley Fields (Island of Lost Souls).

 Conclusions & Final Thoughts:

-Way Back Home is just cheap entertainment combined with a bit of shameless manipulation.
-But Davis is lovely in one of her best early roles.
+Way Back Home is cheap entertainment combined with a bit of shameless manipulation.
+Today, the film’s sugary tone is hard on the teeth, but its constant glorification of conservative values might appeal to Christian viewers.
+Bette Davis is lovely in one of her best early roles.
 B&W, 81 minutes, Not Rated.